 Darrel joined MTF Biologics in 2001 as an Education Director.
 In this capacity, Darrel has worked with a number of tissue banks and organ procurement organizations throughout the United States providing tissue recovery, screening, and regulatory education.
 Darrel has developed a number of education and training materials including the production, direction, and editing of two tissue recovery training videos.
 In addition to these duties, Darrel has been involved in many specialized tissue recovery development assignments and research projects for major universities.
 He has maintained his CTBS since 1992 and has been an AATB member since 1993.
 Prior to joining MTF, Darrel was Assistant Manager of Tissue and Eye Procurement at Midwest Transplant Network in Westwood, Kansas.
 Darrel received a Bachelor of Business Administration from Webster University in 1998 and an MBA from Avila University in 2005.

-Walter Recker, BS, CST, CTBS
+Walter Recker, MBA, CST, CTBS

 Jeff Wiggins, BA, CTBS